davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Conflict Resolution**: When multiple candidate states are possible, the algorithm picks one; it is not an error to have multiple candidates.
 >
-> **No-Decoherence**: The no-takebacks rule: once a candidate can be seen as chosen, no other candidate can ever be chosen by anyone, ever.
+> **No Decoherence**: The no-takebacks rule: once a candidate can be seen as chosen, no other candidate can ever be chosen by anyone, ever.
 >
 > **Fault Tolerance**: The algorithm continues to work even if a some nodes go offline.